Thorium1764/tcc-project/README.md

-# tcc-project
+# The Thorium Compiler Collection Project
-The Thorium Compiler Collection Project.
+The Thorium Compiler Collection Project is a collection of compilers for my own languages.